- Send, request, receive, claim, or withdraw money or find past transactions with pay.google.com or the old Google Pay app .

 - Send or receive money from friends and family (US only).

 Tip: The Google Pay app won't work if your device is modified or rooted.

 To set up the Google Pay app:

-- Make sure your phone is running Android Lollipop (5.0) or higher.
+- Make sure your phone's Android version is Lollipop (5.0) or higher.

 - Download Google Pay.

 - Open the Google Pay app and follow the setup instructions.

 - When you’re asked to, add a card.